ajoseph11/Team_Avengers_Fall2018/README.md

 ## Motivation
 Citadel of storms is a text - based adventure  game.

-In fulfillment of expectation for STEC 3860 : Software Developomen I, at Georgia Gwinnett College Technology.
+In fulfillment of expectation for STEC 3860 : Software development I, at Georgia Gwinnett College.

 [comment]: #---
 ## Contributors